-Authors Celeste Watkins-Hayes and Victoria Noe are fighting to keep the AIDS epidemic in the national dialogue.
+Authors Celeste Watkins-Hayes & Victoria Noe are fighting to keep AIDS in the dialogue

 “Here we are in this mix of activists and advocates and policymakers and people from the private sector,” Watkins-Hayes said.
 “Out of thousands of people we managed to be in adjacent booths, both from the city of Chicago.
 I just think it was kismet that we were brought together.”

 Both women were at the conference signing their new books.
 Watkins-Hayes, a professor of sociology and African American studies at Northwestern University, is the author of “Remaking A Life: How Women Living With HIV/AIDS Confront Inequality.”
 Noe, a longtime activist and author, wrote “Fag Hags, Divas and Moms: The Legacy of Straight Women in the AIDS Community.”
 Both books focus on the lives of women within the AIDS movement — as activists, fundraisers, healers and those living with HIV.

 At a time when AIDS has fallen off many people’s radar, Noe and Watkins-Hayes are fighting to keep the epidemic in the national dialogue.
 Their books arrive shortly after Chicagoan Rebecca Makkai’s “The Great Believers,” a 2018 novel about AIDS in 1980s Chicago.

 “Chicago is really becoming a hub of writers on the HIV epidemic,” Watkins-Hayes said.